 In particular, as explained in our recent briefings, ‘greenwashing’ (that is, the practice of making exaggerated claims about a business’ environmental credentials and the sustainability of its products, services and environmental impact) and the rise of green litigation are live matters of significant concern for businesses of all types.

-In this article, Walker Morris Director and developer litigation specialist Claire Acklam offers practical advice specifically tailored to help developers navigate ‘green’ challenges.
+In this article, Louise Norbury-Robinson and Kathryn Vickers offer practical advice specifically tailored to help developers navigate ‘green’ challenges.

 To date, property development has always been a relatively down-to-earth business.
 From site searching and investigations, through feasibility studies and planning applications, to spades on the ground and the raising of bricks and mortar, the industry has always been about physical and demonstrable hard graft (whether that be from behind a desk or on site) to deliver tangible assets.